 The accounting policies below have been applied consistently to all years presented and by all subsidiaries in the group and no material accounting standards were adopted during the year.
-The Company has changed its presentation of concentrate treatment and refining costs of sales to presenting as a reduction in revenue.
-The prior period amounts have also been reclassified.

 (a) Currency Translation

 The functional and reporting currency of the Company and its subsidiaries is the US dollar.
 Transactions in currencies other than an entity's functional currency are recorded at the rates of exchange prevailing on the transaction dates.
 Monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at each reporting date.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date the fair value was determined.
 Non-monetary items that are measured in terms of historical costs in a foreign currency are not retranslated.
 Foreign currency translation differences are recognized in comprehensive earnings (loss).